NilsNathorst/r3f-workshop/README.md

 4. Continue working on the previous assignment.
 Now let's animate the planets.
 Each planet has a `orbitalVelocity` property.
 Use this to determine how fast they should orbit around the Sun.

-I suggest placing the planets within a `<group>` element since the groups position will default to `[0,0,0]` and we can use that as a pivot point when we rotate the planet.
+I suggest placing each of the planets within a `<group>` element since the groups position will default to `[0,0,0]` and we can use that as a pivot point when we rotate the planet.

 You will also need to use the `useFrame` hook from `react-three-fiber` and add a reference to your mesh or group to then be able to update it's properties each frame.